Is Getting A Lifetime Cloud Storage Worth It? We Have The Answers

 Not only do you save a lot of money, but you also don’t have to take care of a recurring payment every now and then.It’s a one-time payment thing.

 I mean, just think about it — your account won’t be suspended because you forgot to update your credit card details or lack of payment.

-The same capabilities you get from a recurring subscription payment, it’s still the same for a lifetime cloud storage.
+You will get the same capabilities from a recurring subscription payment, it’s still the same.

-But here’s the difference, the access may be a lifetime, but the storage may differ due to what they offer.
+But here’s the difference, the access may be like forever, but the storage may differ due to what they offer.

 But at the same time, nothing lasts forever.

-Though these LTDs are sold as “lifetime access,” many will be asking “Whose lifetime will that be?
-The cloud storage lifetime or the users?”
+Though these LTDs are sold as “lifetime access,” many will be asking “Whose lifetime will that be (users or the providers)?

 They can stop the services anytime, which means you are bind to their terms and conditions.

 A great example of this would be a French cloud storage service, hubiC.